ohhettinger/wickedproblems/README.md

 This is a map of the actual population of bangui.
 This map very closely mirrors error conclusions from the prior.
 Clearly Arrondisement 1 is sparsely populated while Arrondisements 5 and 6 are more densely populated.

-I don't have the 3D graph because the script isn't generating anything.

 ![pic](Bangui_mapview.png)